MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/lightingest.md

 * Ingest all files under path `PATH`, matching the pattern `*.json`
 * Destination is database `DB`, table `TABLE`, and the ingestion mapping is defined in local file `MAPPING_FILE_PATH`
 * The tool will post the data for ingestion and will not wait for the ingest operations to complete
-* Diagnostics tarce files will be written locally under folder `LOGS_PATH`
+* Diagnostics trace files will be written locally under folder `LOGS_PATH`

 LightIngest.exe "https://ingest-{clusterAndRegion}.kusto.windows.net;Fed=True"
   -database:DB